joaoromaniello/PushDownAutomata/README.md

 }
 ```

-In case you wanna add an ε transiction, just use the "_" (Underline) character.
+In case you wanna add an ε transiction, just use the "_" (Underscore) character.

 After setting up your automaton, just execute and select it from the initial view.